-Varnish is a proxy and cache, or HTTP accelerator, designed to improve performance for busy, dynamic web sites.
-By redirecting traffic to static pages whenever possible, varnish reduces the number of dynamic page calls, thus reducing load.
+Varnish is a proxy and cache, or HTTP accelerator, designed to improve performance for busy, dynamic websites.
+By redirecting traffic to static pages whenever possible, varnish reduces the number of dynamic page calls, thus reducing the load.

 - These instructions are intended specifically for installing the Varnish on CentOS 7.

 - I’ll be working from a Liquid Web Self Managed CentOS 7 server, and I’ll be logged in as root.

 Varnish is part of Extra Packages for Enterprise Linux (EPEL), which is a community repository of non-standard packages for the RHEL distribution.
 First, we’ll install the EPEL repository, for directions see How to enable EPEL repository?

 First, you’ll follow a simple best practice: ensuring the list of available packages is up to date before installing anything new.